CDC recommends Pfizer booster shots

 A panel at the Centers for Disease Control and Prevention recommended the Pfizer-BioNTech coronavirus vaccine booster shots for people 65 years old and older, along with others at high risk of severe COVID-19.

-The CDC's Advisory Committee on Immunization Practices unanimously voted 15-0 to recommend that booster shots be available for adults 65 and up.
+The CDC's Advisory Committee on Immunization Practices unanimously voted 15-0 to recommend booster shots for adults 65 and up.
 ACIP also voted 13-2 that individuals ages 50-64 with underlying health conditions should have access to the vaccine booster shot.

 ACIP voted to approve the booster shot for individuals ages 18-49 with underlying conditions, so long as they take the shot six months after receiving both initial doses.